 Improving your credit score

 If you cannot afford to do this you should probably not be considering taking more debt in the form of a mortgage at this time as you might struggle to meet your mortgage payments.
-Rather, you need to consider a debt management solution such as a debt management plan or individual voluntary arrangement which will help you resolve your debts.
+Rather, you need to consider a debt management solution such as a DMP (Debt Management Plan) or IVA (Individual Voluntary Arrangement) which will help you resolve your debts.

 If you do not owe any money you may have to wait for any default notices or county court judgements (CCJs) to come off your credit file.